akosszajb/UITAP/README.md

 * Node.js - for SUT.
 * npm - for SUT.
 * .NET SDK (for running and building the C# project) - Download from: https://dotnet.microsoft.com/download
-* Selenium WebDriver (used for automating browser interactions) - his can be installed via NuGet inside the project.
+* Selenium WebDriver + ChromeDriver (used for automating browser interactions) - his can be installed via NuGet inside the project.
 * NUnit (the testing framework used for this project) - This will also be installed via NuGet inside the project.

 Optional: